Jai Arrow: 2021

-In round 1 of the 2021 NRL season, he made his club debut for South Sydney in a 18-26 loss against Melbourne at AAMI Park.
+In round 1 of the 2021 NRL season, he made his club debut for South Sydney in an 18–26 loss against Melbourne at AAMI Park.

-In round 10, he scored his first try for South Sydney in a 32-22 victory over Cronulla-Sutherland.
+In round 10, he scored his first try for South Sydney in a 32–22 victory over Cronulla-Sutherland.

 Arrow played a total of 23 games for South Sydney in the 2021 NRL season including the club's 2021 NRL Grand Final defeat against Penrith.
 Arrow was taken off in the first half of the game after being hit in a high tackle by Penrith's Viliame Kikau.
-Arrow took no further part in the second half of the game after failing a HIA assessment.
+Arrow took no further part in the second half of the game after failing a head injury assessment.

 2022

-Arrow played 26 games for South Sydney in the 2022 NRL season including all three of the clubs finals matches as they reached the preliminary final for a fifth straight season.
-Souths would lose in the preliminary final to eventual premiers Penrith 32-12.
+Arrow played 26 games for South Sydney in the 2022 NRL season including all three of the club's finals matches as they reached the preliminary final for a fifth straight season.
+Souths would lose in the preliminary final to eventual premiers Penrith 32–12.

-Controversy
+2023

+Arrow played a total of 14 games in the 2023 NRL season as South Sydney finished 9th on the table and missed the finals.

+2024

+On 12 March, it was revealed that Arrow would be ruled out for an indefinite period after injuring his rotator cuff in South Sydney's round 1 loss against Manly.

+Arrow only managed to make eleven appearances for South Sydney in the 2024 NRL season as the club finished second last on the table.

+2025

+Arrow played every game for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.

+Statistics

+Controversies

+In November 2020, Arrow was fined for contrary conduct after slamming New South Wales captain James Tedesco, who was concussed, to the ground during a 2020 State of Origin series match.
+Arrow later apologized, stating he was unaware of Tedesco's condition at the time.

-On 7 July 2021, Arrow was fined $35,000 by the NRL and suspended from playing in game 3 of the 2021 State of Origin series for Queensland after breaking the code's strict Covid-19 bio security protocols.
+On 7 July 2021, Arrow was fined $35,000 by the NRL and suspended from playing in game 3 of the 2021 State of Origin series for Queensland after breaking the code's strict COVID-19 bio security protocols.
 It is alleged that Arrow brought "an unregistered guest" later revealed to be a woman into the team hotel.

+In October 2025, Arrow was being taken to court over his dog Thor who had bitten a man and injured his dog in 2022, leaving the man with PTSD and having to put down his own dog due to injuries received by Arrow's dog.